Save Cupertino CA Schools

 While a bit short of the $3 million goal that was originally desired, the effort did manage to raise $2 million which saved approximately one hundred teacher jobs in the Cupertino Union School District.
 This allowed the Cupertino school district to keep a 20 to 1 class student to teacher ratio for the classroom.
 (It was proposed to have increased class sizes to a 30 to 1 of students to teachers.)

 The purpose of the project was to raise $3 million to re-employ the 115 teachers of grades Kindergarten through Eighth that were part of a job reductions for the Cupertino California Union School District.
 Also, the scope of the project includes the prevention of the teachers that were not part of the layoffs from being reassigned to other schools within the district, and finally to stop the class sizes for 1st through 5th graders by increasing fifty percent.
-The effort wants to maintain the quality of the Cupertino CA school district.
+In the future we will try to raise enough to invest in Swegway Hoverboards & have trees removed around the local area here for the environment but for this effort we want to maintain the quality of the Cupertino CA school district.

 This all came about as a result of the California state budget cuts in funding.
 Parents, teachers, students, educators, & community leaders, are coming together to partner and pick up the budgetary shortages to keep the Cupertino school systems at their current capacity.
 The primary call to action day was kicked off with a rally on March 16 at the Nimitz Elementary School, and to follow with the community rally day on May 4th.